Contemplations from one man’s journey back from Atheism

 Lessons and contemplations from: ‘The journey of the one who returned from Atheism to the Fitrah.’

-As aforementioned, the original video is an interview with a man who uses the name, ‘Abu Abdullah.’
+The original video is an interview with a man who uses the name, ‘Abu Abdullah.’
 He grew up in a Muslim family in a Muslim country.
-However, he renounced Islām, remained upon Kufr for many years – may Allāh save and protect us – and thereafter returned to Islām with the guidance of Allāh, from his own free will, understanding and insight; having spent these long years living the “freedom” and “liberalism” he perceived he would find in Atheism.
+However, he renounced Islām, remained upon Kufr for many years – may Allāh save and protect us – and then returned to Islām with the guidance of Allāh – having spent these long years living the “freedom” and “liberalism” he perceived he would find in Atheism.

 His upbringing and background

-• He grew up regularly attending Salah in the masjid, and would also partake in some lessons in the Masjid.
-However, these lessons were often restricted to admonishments and heart-softeners, discussing virtuous actions such as: good manners, virtues of the prayer, and virtues of fasting and charity.
-There was also a great emphasis on the virtue of Jihad.
+• He grew up regularly attending ṣalāh in the masjid, and would also attend some lessons.
+However, these lessons were often restricted to admonishments and heart-softeners, discussing virtuous actions such as good manners, virtues of ṣalāh, fasting and charity etc… There was also a great emphasis on the virtue of Jihad.
 [2]

-• He developed a sense of what he understood to be ‘Islāmic activism’ throughout his youth.
-He would often sing Nashīds.
-He was the President of their version of an ISOC (Islāmic Society), the head of the Students Union and the head of a local Islāmic group.
+• He developed a sense of ‘Islāmic activism’ throughout his youth.
+He would often sing nashīds.
+He was the President of an ISOC (a student Islāmic Society at college or university), the head of the Students Union and the head of a local Islāmic group.
 [3]

-• He never studied, nor understood, the true essence of ‘Ibaadah, so he would pray but never truly understood why he is praying, the real wisdom behind praying etc. [4]
+• He never studied, nor understood, the true essence of ‘Ibādah, so he would pray but never truly understood why he is praying, the real wisdom behind praying etc. [4]

-• He never studied Aqeedah.
-He explains that he did not really learn about Allaah – who He is, where He is, what His names are, nor his descriptions and actions.
-Likewise, he never acquired knowledge of His Tawhīd, nor was he taught about īmān in the Qadr (decree).
-He never learnt of why we were created and our purpose on this Earth.
+• He never studied ‘Aqīdah.
+He explains that he did not really learn about Allāh – who he is, where he is, what his names are, or his descriptions and actions.
+Likewise, he never acquired knowledge of tawḥīd, nor was he taught about īmān in al-Qadr (decree).
+He never learnt why we were created and our purpose on this Earth.
 [5]

 How did he end up becoming an Atheist?